Genivia/ugrep/README.md

                   input is read.
 This option may be repeated.

            --include-fs=MOUNTS
-                  Only  file  systems  with mounting points MOUNTS are included in recursive searches.
-MOUNTS is a comma-separated list  of  path- names.   --include-fs=. restricts recursive searches to the file system of the working directory only.
+                  Only  file systems specified by MOUNTS are included in recursive searches.
+MOUNTS is a comma-separated list of mount  points  or pathnames   of  directories  on  file  systems.   --include-fs=. restricts recursive searches to the file system of  the  working directory  only.
 Note  that  --exclude-fs mounts take priority over --include-fs mounts.
 This option may be repeated.

            -J NUM, --jobs=NUM
                   Specifies the number of threads spawned  to  search  files.
 By